 The anthropology curriculum provides a depth of interdisciplinary knowledge that has direct application for a variety of career fields.
 You can choose to earn a Bachelor of Science or Bachelor of Arts degree in anthropology.
 With either option, you'll position yourself to educate and enlighten future business and policy leaders on cross-cultural and global diversity issues in sustainability, health sciences, business and technology.

 Students who choose the Bachelor of Arts degree will take a foreign language and nine additional hours of social science or humanities courses related to anthropology.
 Students who choose the Bachelor of Science will take 15 hours of math and/or science courses.
+The three-credit Business Anthropology & Human Behavior Certificate Program is also available to students who wish to explore cross-disciplinary training in business and social science research methods.
 These additional courses are useful for the direct application of an anthropological perspective to potential career paths.

 You’ll be encouraged to be intellectual leaders on campus by writing and presenting results of your original research and by attending professional anthropology conferences such as the American Anthropological Association, the Southern Anthropological Society and the South Carolina Anthropology Student Conference.